Request Senior Care

 Schedule weekly or biweekly family meetings, phone calls and or email reports which are used consistently to update all your family on Mom or Dad's condition.
 It may seem like a lot of extra work but is necessary if all are to be involved.2.
 Don't allow the long-distance family members off the hook.

 Find jobs for them that do not require living nearby to their parents such as paying bills, record-keeping, and managing other legal and financial matters.3.
 Determine very specific duties for each family member.

 Take into account his or her strengths and weaknesses.
 Create a team effort approach through open family discussions to determine each member's assigned duties.4.
 Make every effort from the beginning to get everyone involved.

 Don't wait until you're on the brink of a nervous breakdown before seeking the assistance of others.5.
 Designate one family member as the contact person.

 This person will be responsible for communicating with doctors, home care nurses, and social workers and must be willing to share what they have learned with the rest of the family.
 In this way, the negative impact of repeated contacts with health team personnel can be avoided.6.
 Encourage compliance by allowing choices of caregiving jobs.

-Do encourage compliance by allowing choices of care-giving jobs that each is more comfortable doing.
-For instance, many sons are uncomfortable with hands-on type care of their mothers such as bathing, dressing and so forth.
-Instead ask him to manage yard-work, household maintenance, and maybe Mom's medical appointments.
+Make sure that family members select tasks they are comfortable doing.
+For instance, many sons are reluctant to provide hands-on care of their mothers such as bathing, dressing, and so forth.
+Instead, ask him to manage yard-work, household maintenance, and taking your parents to medical appointments.